YouVersion Logo

 While Jacob was in conversation with them, Rachel came up with her father’s sheep.
 She was the shepherd.
 The moment Jacob spotted Rachel, daughter of Laban his mother’s brother, saw her arriving with his uncle Laban’s sheep, he went and single-handedly rolled the stone from the mouth of the well and watered the sheep of his uncle Laban.
 Then he kissed Rachel and broke into tears.
 He told Rachel that he was related to her father, that he was Rebekah’s son.
 She ran and told her father.
 When Laban heard the news—Jacob, his sister’s son!—he ran out to meet him, embraced and kissed him and brought him home.
 Jacob told Laban the story of everything that had happened.
 Laban said, “You’re family!
 My flesh and blood!”
 When Jacob had been with him for a month, Laban said, “Just because you’re my nephew, you shouldn’t work for me for nothing.
 Tell me what you want to be paid.
 What’s a fair wage?”
 Now Laban had two daughters; Leah was the older and Rachel the younger.
 Leah had nice eyes, but Rachel was stunningly beautiful.
 And it was Rachel that Jacob loved.
 So Jacob answered, “I will work for you seven years for your younger daughter Rachel.”
 “It is far better,” said Laban, “that I give her to you than marry her to some outsider.
 Yes.
 Stay here with me.”
 So Jacob worked seven years for Rachel.
 But it only seemed like a few days, he loved her so much.
 Then Jacob said to Laban, “Give me my wife; I’ve completed what we agreed I’d do.
 I’m ready to consummate my marriage.”
 Laban invited everyone around and threw a big feast.
 At evening, though, he got his daughter Leah and brought her to the marriage bed, and Jacob slept with her.
 (Laban gave his maid Zilpah to his daughter Leah as her maid.)
 Morning came: There was Leah in the marriage bed!
 Jacob confronted Laban, “What have you done to me?
 Didn’t I work all this time for the hand of Rachel?
 Why did you cheat me?”
 “We don’t do it that way in our country,” said Laban.
 “We don’t marry off the younger daughter before the older.
 Enjoy your week of honeymoon, and then we’ll give you the other one also.
 But it will cost you another seven years of work.”
 Jacob agreed.
 When he’d completed the honeymoon week, Laban gave him his daughter Rachel to be his wife.
 (Laban gave his maid Bilhah to his daughter Rachel as her maid.)
 Jacob then slept with her.
 And he loved Rachel more than Leah.
 He worked for Laban another seven years.

 While he was still speaking with them, Rachel came with her father’s sheep, for she was a shepherdess.
-When Jacob saw Rachel the daughter of Laban his mother’s brother, and the sheep of Laban his mother’s brother, Jacob went up and rolled the stone from the mouth of the well and watered the flock of Laban his mother’s brother.
-Then Jacob kissed Rachel, and lifted his voice and wept.
+When Jacob saw Rachel the daughter of his mother’s brother Laban, and the sheep of his mother’s brother Laban, Jacob went up and rolled the stone from the mouth of the well, and watered the flock of his mother’s brother Laban.
+Then Jacob kissed Rachel, and raised his voice and wept.
 Jacob told Rachel that he was a relative of her father and that he was Rebekah’s son, and she ran and told her father.
-So when Laban heard the news of Jacob his sister’s son, he ran to meet him, and embraced him and kissed him and brought him to his house.
-Then he related to Laban all these things.
-Laban said to him, “Surely you are my bone and my flesh.”
+So when Laban heard the news about Jacob, his sister’s son, he ran to meet him, and embraced him and kissed him, and brought him to his house.
+Then he told Laban all these things.
+And Laban said to him, “You certainly are my bone and my flesh.”
 And he stayed with him a month.
 Then Laban said to Jacob, “Because you are my relative, should you therefore serve me for nothing?
 Tell me, what shall your wages be?”
 Now Laban had two daughters; the name of the older was Leah, and the name of the younger was Rachel.
-And Leah’s eyes were weak, but Rachel was beautiful of form and face.
+And Leah’s eyes were weak, but Rachel was beautiful in figure and appearance.
 Now Jacob loved Rachel, so he said, “I will serve you seven years for your younger daughter Rachel.”
 Laban said, “It is better that I give her to you than to give her to another man; stay with me.”
-So Jacob served seven years for Rachel and they seemed to him but a few days because of his love for her.
-Then Jacob said to Laban, “Give me my wife, for my time is completed, that I may go in to her.”
-Laban gathered all the men of the place and made a feast.
-Now in the evening he took his daughter Leah, and brought her to him; and Jacob went in to her.
-Laban also gave his maid Zilpah to his daughter Leah as a maid.
+So Jacob served seven years for Rachel, and they seemed to him like only a few days because of his love for her.
+Then Jacob said to Laban, “Give me my wife, for my time is completed, that I may have relations with her.”
+So Laban gathered all the people of the place and held a feast.
+Now in the evening he took his daughter Leah and brought her to him; and Jacob had relations with her.
+Laban also gave his female slave Zilpah to his daughter Leah as a slave.
 So it came about in the morning that, behold, it was Leah!
-And he said to Laban, “What is this you have done to me?
+And he said to Laban, “What is this that you have done to me?
 Was it not for Rachel that I served with you?
 Why then have you deceived me?”
 But Laban said, “It is not the practice in our place to marry off the younger before the firstborn.
-Complete the week of this one, and we will give you the other also for the service which you shall serve with me for another seven years.”
+Complete the week of this one, and we will give you the other also for the service which you shall serve with me, for another seven years.”
 Jacob did so and completed her week, and he gave him his daughter Rachel as his wife.
-Laban also gave his maid Bilhah to his daughter Rachel as her maid.
-So Jacob went in to Rachel also, and indeed he loved Rachel more than Leah, and he served with Laban for another seven years.
+Laban also gave his female slave Bilhah to his daughter Rachel as her slave.
+So Jacob had relations with Rachel also, and indeed he loved Rachel more than Leah, and he served with Laban for another seven years.

 While he was still speaking with them, Rachel came with her father’s sheep, for she was a shepherdess.
 When Jacob saw [his cousin] Rachel, the daughter of Laban, his mother’s brother, and Laban’s sheep, he came up and rolled the stone away from the mouth of the well and watered the flock of Laban, his uncle.
 Then Jacob kissed Rachel [in greeting], and he raised his voice and wept.
 Jacob told Rachel he was her father’s relative, Rebekah’s son; and she ran and told her father.
 When Laban heard of the arrival of Jacob, his sister’s son, he ran to meet him, and embraced and kissed him and brought him to his house.
 Then he told Laban all these things.
 Then Laban said to him, “You are my bone and my flesh.”
 And Jacob stayed with him a month.
 Then Laban said to Jacob, “Just because you are my relative, should you work for me for nothing?
 Tell me, what should your wages be?”
 Now Laban had two daughters; the name of the older was Leah, and the name of the younger was Rachel.
 Leah’s eyes were weak, but Rachel was beautiful in form and appearance.
 Jacob loved Rachel, so he said, “I will serve you [as a hired workman] for seven years [in return] for [the privilege of marrying] Rachel your younger daughter.”
 Laban said, “It is better that I give her [in marriage] to you than give her to another man.
 Stay and work with me.”
 So Jacob served [Laban] for seven years for [the right to marry] Rachel, but they seemed like only a few days to him because of his love for her.
 Finally, Jacob said to Laban, “Give me my wife, for my time [of service] is completed, so that I may take her to me [as my wife].”
 So Laban gathered together all the men of the place and prepared a [wedding] feast [with wine].
 But in the evening he took Leah his daughter and brought her to Jacob, and Jacob went in to [consummate the marriage with] her.
 Laban also gave Zilpah his maid to his daughter Leah as a maid.
 But in the morning [when Jacob awoke], it was Leah [who was with him]!
 And he said to Laban, “What is this that you have done to me?
 Did I not work for you [for seven years] for Rachel?
 Why have you deceived and betrayed me [like this]?”
 But Laban only said, “It is not the tradition here to give the younger [daughter in marriage] before the older.
 Finish the week [of the wedding feast] for Leah; then we will give you Rachel also, and in return you shall work for me for seven more years.”
 So Jacob complied and fulfilled Leah’s week [of celebration]; then Laban gave him his daughter Rachel as his [second] wife.
 Laban also gave Bilhah his maid to his daughter Rachel as a maid.
 So Jacob consummated his marriage and lived with Rachel [as his wife], and he loved Rachel more than Leah, and he served with Laban for another seven years.